Rahix/tbot/doc/getting-started.rst

     if not p.is_dir():
         raise RuntimeError(f"{p} must be a directory!")

-TBot's paths have a very nice property: They are bound to the host they were created with.
+tbot's paths have a very nice property: They are bound to the host they were created with.
 This means that you cannot accidentally use a path on a wrong machine::

     m = tbot.acquire_lab()